Welcome to our Trainer Academy NASM-CPT Practice Test.

 The NASM examination is pretty straightforward in terms of structure, but we would also like to give you some insight into the NASM test difficulty just so you know what you’re getting into.

-As mentioned, we’ve picked out what we’ve identified as the most challenging NASM certification test questions.
+As mentioned, we’ve picked out what we’ve identified as the most challenging NASM personal trainer practice test questions.

 You’ll be going through each domain, answering 10 questions from each domain, giving you a grand total of 60 questions for you to practice with.